Teacher Coaching and Leadership StyleSixth form students in grey blazers with house colour ties engaged in interactive leadership coaching session

 Cycle diagram with directional arrows: Teacher Coaching Process Cycle

 Teacher coaching is not about telling teachers what to do; it's about helping them see what they're doing well and where they can improve.
-It's a partnership, a dialogue, a journey of professional growth.
+It's a partnership, a dialogue, a process of professional growth.
+See also: Professional learning communities.

 However, note that effective coaching requires skill and training.
 As highlighted in a recent study, many teachers express a desire for more support in using coaching methods, indicating a need for this to be a focus of professional development in schools.